 The Kim Sisters’ brand of K-pop doubled as political propaganda

-The Kim Sisters’ first big act at the Stardust Hotel was called “China Doll Revue.”
+The Kim Sisters’ first big act at the Thunderbird Hotel was called “China Doll Revue.”
 Although the show played up their foreignness, Kim believes their acts were not “Orientalizing” and that viewers were genuinely interested in learning about the Sisters’ culture.
 “We were ambassadors.
 People would say they liked our kimono.
 We’d say, ‘No, it’s a hanbok—a traditional Korean dress,’” she says.

 “The U.S. certainly welcomed the idea that the Kim Sisters were becoming celebrities,” says Roald Maliangkaij, director of the Korea Institute at Australian National University.
 With public support for the war eroding, he says the Kim Sisters’ story and success was used as “propaganda” and helped validate America’s decision to defend South Korea.